sanjida-akhtar/nasa-smap-single-channel-anomaly-detection-dl/README.md

 Anomaliles are detected by computing prediction errors, smoothing errors and then applying a threshold.

 ## Results
 The model is trained succesfully.
-However, obtained close value to the value mentioned in the original paper (normalized mean absolute error).
+However, obtained normalized mean absolute error value close to the value mentioned in the original paper.
 Currently attempts are making to improve its performance.
 ## Limitations
 Capturing continuous anomaly sequences is a challenging task.
 ## References